vishiod/Mongo-React-Ecommerce/README.md

 Rest all APIs can be navigated through [http://localhost:3000]

-PLease make sure mongo db is running on [mongodb://localhost:27017/]
+Please make sure mongo db is running on [mongodb://localhost:27017/]

+And also make sure port numbers 3000 and 8000 are not already occupied